Barton on Sea

-Barton on Sea (often hyphenated as Barton-on-Sea) is a cliff-top village in Hampshire, England close to the town New Milton, which is its civil parish to the north.
+Barton on Sea (often hyphenated as Barton-on-Sea) is a cliff-top village in the civil parish of New Milton, in the New Forest district, in Hampshire, England close to the town of New Milton to the north.
 As a settlement, Barton has a history dating back to Anglo-Saxon times.
 Barton is notable for the many fossils to be found in the Barton geological beds in the cliffs, as well as for the significant sea defences built to guard the cliffs against coastal erosion.
 Barton on Sea is a very popular retirement location.
-Approximately 36% of the population are retired.
+Approximately 36% of the population is retired.
 The population of Barton in the 2001 census was 6,849.

 History

 The area of Barton has been populated since prehistoric times.
 A number of Bronze Age funerary urns were uncovered in Barton during the early 20th century, although most of them have been lost or destroyed.
 While Barton is a common English place-name, the etymology of Barton-on-Sea is unique.
 It means Beorma's Farm, and appears twice in the Domesday Book, as Bermintune and as Burmintune.
 Roger de Montgomerie, 1st Earl of Shrewsbury, and friend of William the Conqueror, held both Barton manors in 1086.

 A manor is mentioned in 1559, when John Dowce died in possession of it.
 William Juniper acquired it soon after, and at his death it was described as the capital farm called "Barmeton".
 In 1654, Richard Stephens, lord of Winkton Manor, is said to have owned the "site of the manor" of Barton.
 It remained in the Stephens family until 1733, when Richard Stephens sold it to Thomas Le Marchant of the Inner Temple.
 In 1771 John Le Marchant of Guernsey conveyed "the scite of the manor of Barton, etc.," to Edward Dampier of Corfe Castle, in whose family it remained (the last holder having taken the name of Crossley) until 1903.
 As late as the 1880s, Barton largely consisted of two farm estates, but in the 1890s, both farms were auctioned and the estates were broken up.
 Subsequent land sales in the period 1904-1907 allowed the full development of the village as it appears today.
 In 1897 the first golf course was built at Barton along the cliff top, although the modern golf course at the east end of Barton dates from 1922.